ValentinVignal/action-dart-analyze/README.md

 ## Run it yourself

-Alternatively, you can download and run the script `scripts/run.sh`:
+Alternatively, you can download and run the script `scripts/run.sh`.
+In order to run it, you will need to set-up node first

 ```shell
 Options: